raphaelpra/exos/README.md

 when then, **BEWARE** because **a second `import` will not reload the file**
-this is intended, and desirable, because loading a module is costly; so the interpreter caches its loaded modules, and long story short, you can re-imoport as much as you want, you still run the old code !
+this is intended, and desirable, because loading a module is costly; so the interpreter caches its loaded modules, and long story short, you can re-import as much as you want, you still run the old code !

 **to work around this situation**: with the trick that follows, you won't even